jitli98/ChatRoom/README.md

 ### How to use ChatRoom?

-1. Visit the https://jitchatroom.herokuapp.com/ directory and sign in.
+1. Visit https://jitchatroom.herokuapp.com/ and sign in.
 >If you are new, a new account would be created as you sign in. (provided that the username hasn't already been used)

 2. Start Chatting Away!